freeCodeCamp/guide/src/pages/c/index.md

 title: C
 ---

-## Hello World! - Your first C Program
+# Hello World! - Your first C Program

-### What is C ?
+## What is C?

-* C is a general purpose programming language which was invented by Dennis Ritchie between 1969 and 1973 at Bell Labs, and it has been used to develop the Linux Kernel.
+C is a general purpose programming language which was invented by Dennis Ritchie between 1969 and 1973 at Bell Labs, and it has been used to develop the Linux Kernel.

-* Along with C++ is widely used for micro controler programming and IOT such as [Arduino](https://www.arduino.cc/)
+It was designed to provide low-level access to memory, to provide language constructs that map efficiently to machine instructions, and to require minimal run-time support.
+Along with C++ is widely used for micro controler programming and IOT such as [Arduino](https://www.arduino.cc/).

-### Hello world in C
+ ## Hello world in C
 ```C
 #include <stdio.h>